 26. Eat your dinner with both hands, while it’s hot.

 27. Spend the hours between 4pm – 7pm thinking about yourself.
 Just sit and relax.
 Maybe take a bath.
 Please remember the ease of these hours.
 It’s important.

 28. Talk to someone without needing to repeat yourself 326 times before they acknowledge you are speaking.

 29. Start a task.
 Complete it in the expected timeframe.

-30. Spend one final boring day thinking about yourself and how you might fill your day and get ready for the greatest, most hectic adventure of your life.
+30. Spend one final day thinking only about yourself and how you might fill your day and get ready for the greatest, most hectic adventure of your life.